 Safe harbor 401(k) plans are the most popular type of 401(k) used by small businesses today.
 Unlike a traditional 401(k) plan, they automatically pass the ADP/ACP and top heavy nondiscrimination tests when certain contribution and participant disclosure requirements are met.
 This trade-off is well worth the cost for many business owners, who often bear the brunt of the consequences when their 401(k) plan fails testing.

 Subscribe to the The Frugal Financial Small Business 401(k) Blog and receive this free checklist for help in determing the best 401(k) plan design options and fit for your company.

-Small businesses can have dramatically different goals for their 401k plan.
-While some want to maximize key employee contributions, others want to incentivize rank-and-file contributions.
-401k fiduciaries have nearly endless options for meeting these goals – many with very different expenses.
-The process of matching 401k goals to available options is called 401k plan design.
+Small business owners can have dramatically different goals for their 401(k) plan.
+While some want to maximize key employee contributions, others want to incentivize plan participation by all employees.
+Business owners have nearly endless options for meeting these goals – many with very different expenses.
+The process of matching 401(k) goals to available options is called 401(k) plan design.

 A 401(k) plan may, but is not required to, allow participants to take a hardship distribution in times of financial stress.
 This type of 401(k) distribution can be a financial lifeline when someone has nowhere else to turn for cash.
 In 2019, the IRS released a final hardship rule that made several changes to the 401(k) hardship rules, generally relaxing how and when these distributions may be taken.
 Both employers and 401(k) participants should understand how the regulation will affect their retirement plan.

 One of most effective ways an employer can persuade their employees to participate in a 401(k) plan is by matching a portion of their pre-tax or Roth 401(k) salary deferrals.
 This is unsurprising when you consider matching contributions are like a guaranteed return on salary deferrals - or “free” money.